 - Aykroyd returns as his pitchman character who pitches Mel's Hide Heaven which is pretty much a follow-up to Mel's restaurant where you kill and cook your own cow, only at this location you kill and hide the cows to make your very own jacket.

 - The RCO All-Star band featuring 50% of the people Pardo announced in the intro then come out to perform Sing Sing Sing.

 - Bill Murray then pleads to the audience to laugh at his jokes because he's not feeling very welcome as the new guy.
 He points out that he hasn't been that funny in the show even though he's super funny in real life.
-Both looking back and watching the show as if I didn't know the future of these performers, I have to say he was pretty spot on with his conclusion because he hasn't been that funny up to this point but he is still the new guy trying to find his fit but I think even at the time I'd be willing to wait for him to get there.
+Both looking back and watching the show as if I didn't know the future of these performers, I have to say he was pretty spot on with his conclusion since he hasn't been that funny up to this point.
+That said, he’s still the new guy trying to find his fit, but I think even at the time I'd be willing to wait for him to get there.

 - Next was a parody of I Love Lucy's famous Bon-Bons on the conveyer routine only instead of candies she's fighting to keep up with putting whipped cream and a cherry on the top of a bunch of nuclear warheads.
 She struggles a little but manages to keep up in a way that seems very anticlimactic until the boss returns and startles her causing her to drop the current bomb she was working on.

 - Once again Jane Curtin does the news.
 Where last time she started by showing her bra, this time she starts with a sexy conversation as if to win over the horny male viewers in order to keep the role because she jumps right into her regular tone once she seems to get past the point of obligation.
 There was also an interesting segment where they throw to Garrett Morris to report on the Black Governors Convention, only no one is there because there were zero black governors at the time.